Management companies for apartment blocks

 Obligations of an owners’ management company

 Owners’ management companies must comply with the specific obligations imposed by the Multi-Unit Developments Act 2011.
 They must also comply with company law, which plays an important part in determining the rights and responsibilities of owners, as members of the owners’ management company.

 The main piece of company law in Ireland is the Companies Act 2014.
 This Act covers matters including general meetings, directors’ duties, company record-keeping, annual returns, and financial statements.
 The main obligations of an owners’ management company are detailed below.

 Since August 2020, owners’ management companies have been able to have virtual general meetings, which means that members can vote online.
 This change was introduced during COVID-19 so that companies could hold their general meetings.
-It is provided for in the Companies (Miscellaneous Provisions (Covid-19) Act 2020 and has been further extended until 31 December 2022.
+It is provided for in the Companies (Miscellaneous Provisions (Covid-19) Act 2020 and has been extended until 31 December 2023.

 The governing document of the owners’ management company is called the constitution.
 It sets out the rules for the internal governance of the company, and its provisions must be in line with company law.
 Every owners' management company must have a constitution.

 Generally, directors of owners' management companies are members of the company, and have been elected by the wider membership of the company.
 In most cases, a director’s term is limited to 3 years.
 However, a serving director can be appointed or elected at annual general meetings to serve for further terms, provided that this is not prohibited by the company’s articles of association (part of the company constitution) or other governing documents.